 Beginning in the 1970's, Area Health Education Centers (AHEC) were launched to develop a rural and urban underserved workforce, focused on addressing the needs of these communities.
-The University of Washington received a recent HRSA grant for the AHEC Scholars Program in September.
+The University of Washington received the five-year HRSA grant for the WWAMI AHEC Scholars program in September 2017.
 The program targets health profession students who are seeking a degree or certificate, specifically targeting students from disadvantaged backgrounds.
 The purpose of the AHEC Scholars program is to develop a rural and urban underserved workforce that will be educated on core issues facing such communities.
 The program is based on interprofessional education (IPE) and meant to encourage team based learning and clinical care.
 These objectives are the same as many of the School of Medicine's special programs and will highlight the work these medical students are doing with this nationwide certificate.
 Students from disadvantaged backgrounds are particularly encouraged to participate although anyone in good standing can apply. http://depts.washington.edu/ahec/wwami-ahec-scholars-program/